 publications that have picked up my museum stories:

-I’ve also had no difficulty writing museum stories and selling them in top shelf heavy hitters like:
+I’ve also had no difficulty writing museum stories and selling them to top shelf heavy hitters like:

 Some pay as much as $1/word!

 The most obvious perk of writing museum stories is using them to qualify for press trips.
 I’ve used museum assignments to qualify for dozens of press trips around the U.S., and globally.

 Museum articles have taken me to 12 different states in the U.S. They’ve also landed me in:

 The Belgium National Tourism Board flew me to Brussels and for a week we cruised around Bastogne and the Ardennes Mountains in a private van.
 We received VIP treatment with a driver, guide, meals, and accomodations.
 In addition, my assignment was for a U.S. military history magazine and paid top dollar – overall a lucrative trip!